iSoron/uhabits/README.md

 * <b>Works offline and respects your privacy.</b>
 Loop doesn't require an Internet connection or online account registration.
 Your confidential data is never sent to anyone.
 Neither the developers nor any third-parties have access to it.

+The [FAQ](https://github.com/iSoron/uhabits/discussions/689) has more details on Loop's features and how to use the app.

 ## Installing

 The easiest way to install Loop is through the [Google Play Store][playstore] or [F-Droid][fdroid].